OSGP/Documentation/chapter4/README.md

 * [Issue in Integration-Tests](https://github.com/OSGP/Integration-Tests/issues/new?title=Feature%20request:My%20Title&body=**Use%20case:**%0A%0A**Expected%20behavior:**%0A%0A**Motivation:**%0A%0A**Acceptance%20criteria:**)
 * [Issue in the documentation](https://github.com/OSGP/documentation/issues/new?title=Feature%20request:My%20Title&body=**Use%20case:**%0A%0A**Expected%20behavior:**%0A%0A**Motivation:**%0A%0A**Acceptance%20criteria:**)

 2. A developer can take on the issue and start working on it on voluntary base.
 If you need this feature and you have the money to pay for it, you can hire a developer and have the developer work on it.
-If OSGP core components are involved, please discuss your change first with one of our maintainers.
+If OSGP core components are involved, please discuss your change first with one of the developers/maintainers.

 3. The developer makes a description on how he wants to fix the problem.
 Other developers can discuss the solution as well.
 If everybody agrees on the solution direction, the developer codes the solution and submits it (by sending in a pull request).
 The developer should also document the feature in the [GitBook](https://github.com/OSGP/Documentation/tree/development)